V-Sekai/manuals/decisions/20211005-want-to-summon-friends-and-acquaintances-via-presence.md

-# Want to summon friends and acquaintances via presence.
+# Summon friends and acquaintances via presence to the current world.

 ### Context and Problem Statement